-Q. Please describe the process that OG&E uses to develop its resource plan.
+2 Q. Please describe the process that OG&E uses to develop its resource plan.

-OG&E's resource planning team employs a multi-step process that culminates in the development of a draft presentation to interested Stakeholders, and final IRP report.
-The submission of the final IRP report considers input received during meetings with our stakeholders in both Oklahoma and Arkansas.
+3 A. OG&E employs a multi-step process that culminates in the development of a draft and 4 final IRP report.
+The final IRP report reflects input received during meetings with our 5 stakeholders in both Oklahoma and Arkansas.

-The modeling process requires an update to all of the model assumptions including the load forecast, fuel prices, and operational attributes for each of OG&E's units and all units across the SPP footprint.
-We then perform an extensive number of computer simulations.
-These computer models use Monte Carlo simulation technology considering multiple scenarios of future conditions and sensitivities to various assumptions.
+The modeling process requires an update to all of the model assumptions 6 7 including the load forecast, fuel prices, and operational attributes for each of OG&E's 8 units and all units across the SPP footprint.
+We then perform an extensive number of 9 computer simulations using two widely-used industry models.
+We first use the Ventyx PROMOD IV®, an electric market simulation model that forecasts SPP IM energy prices.
+10 11 These prices are then input into the PCI GenTrader® production cost model.
+GenTrader 12 is used to calculate the production cost of each of OG&E's units along with the 13 generation revenue earned for energy produced and sold into the SPP IM, which directly benefits OG&E's customers.
+14